MGN19/deep-learning-skin-cancer/README.md

-# Skin Cancer Classification using Deep Learning
+# Skin Cancer Classification using Neural Networks

 ## Project Overview
-This project focuses on developing a deep-learning model for skin cancer classification using the HAM10000 dataset.
+This project focused on developing a deep-learning model for skin cancer classification using the HAM10000 dataset.
 The dataset contains images of skin lesions categorized into seven types of skin cancer.
-The goal is to build a model that can accurately classify unseen images while handling data imbalances and computational constraints.
+The goal was to build a model that could classify unseen images while handling data imbalances and computational constraints.

 ## Dataset
-The dataset consists of 10,015 labeled images along with metadata, including:
+The dataset consists of 10 015 labeled images, including:
 - **Age**
-- **Gender**
+- **Sex**
 - **Location of the lesion**
 - **Diagnosis (dx)** (Target variable with seven classes):
   - Actinic keratoses and intraepithelial carcinoma / Bowen's disease (**akiec**)